 Of course, the position of adverbs in German phrases is very different from the one in English.
 Although there are some parallels, you will see that it is necessary to pay a lot of attention of these differences.

-By the way, in case you’d like to have some additional information about German comparative adverbs and their location in sentences, just have a look at this article on Wikipedia.
 Well, I am sure that it will provide you with all the information you need.
 And now, let’s not lose too much time and come straight to the position of adverbs.
 Los geht’s!

 The Position of German Adverbs

 Die Position von Adverben im Deutschen

 So, let’s come to the first point of this article and talk about the position of German adverbs in some detail.
 Well, as already mentioned above, I will not talk about a definition or basic principles of German adverbs.
 Here, we will talk about the two possible positions in a phrase: First, the placement of German adverbs at the beginning of a sentence and second, the location in the middle of the sentence.

 First of all, let’s talk about the position of German adverbs at the beginning of a sentence.
 Well, adverbs that come at the beginning change the word order of a sentence.

 The verb generally stays in the second position, which means that the subject and finite verb switch position.

 So, an example would be: “Philip liebt seinen Hund.” – “Deshalb liebt Philip seinen Hund.”

 In this case, if the adverb is not at the beginning of the sentence, there are a few other possibilities.
 Well, the following principle rules are very useful:

 - First, generally, the adverb is placed before the accusative object but after the dative object.